If you want a healthy credit score, you need to save more, spend less, and be patient.

 But even though it can feel that way.
 We all know that’s not the case.

-While there are certainly many instances where bad luck or misfortune—incidents that are entirely beyond your control—can contribute to financial woes and send your credit score down the tubes, there are just as many times where bad money habits are the real culprit.
+While there are certainly many instances where bad luck or misfortune—incidents that are entirely beyond your control—can contribute to financial woes and send your credit score down the tubes, there are many times where bad money habits are the real culprit.

 If you want to fix your bad credit, you need to fix the bad money habits that cause it.
 Here are seven bad credit habits to fix today!